raulgonzm/checkout_service_example/README.rst

 We have two discounts applied: a *"two for one"* discount and a percentage discount.
 Both have their own configuration inside PRICING_RULE_TWO_FOR_ONE_ALL and PRICING_RULE_BULK_PURCHASE_ALL configuration vars.

-We can check one of them these configurations:
+We can check out one of these configurations:

 .. code-block::
 ::